reactabular/reactabular/docs/table/header.md

 It is possible to customize a header by passing child components to it.
 This way you can implement filtering per column for instance.

+Here `ColumnFilters` injects an additional row for the filter controls.
+An alternative way to handle it would be to push the problem to the column definition.

 ```react
 <Table
   className="pure-table pure-table-striped"